mariosggg/InviseeAi/README.md

 ## Licence

 This project is licensed under the secured open called Project .
-Data can be found at https://secured-project.eu/secured_open_call/.
+More Info for this Project can be found at https://secured-project.eu/secured_open_call/.

 ## Acknowledgements